Leading Edge Model D: Modern upgrades

 Modern expansions are possible for the Model D, including the use of an XT-IDE 8-bit ISA card, which provides a Parallel ATA IDE port for hard disk.
 Users wanting to use the XT-IDE in the Model D must set the address of the XT-IDE card within its BIOS to 340h, as not to conflict with the real-time clock address of 300h, which is the default address of the XT-IDE.
 However, it is possible to disable the Real-Time Clock by removing clip #2 from J13 and deleting the "DEVICE = CLKDVR.SYS" entry from 'CONFIG.SYS'.

 The Model D also fully supports the NEC V20 microprocessor in place of its Intel 8088 processor.
 This provides the Model D with an expanded instruction set and a 5-10% performance boost in normal operations.

 All Model D computers support the addition of an 8-bit or 8/16-bit VGA ISA card for VGA graphics.

 Software

 The unit comes with MS-DOS 2.11 or later, and a special edition of GW-BASIC to support the extended graphics mode.

 It also has a diagnostics disk.
 This disk contained a diagnostics program, and 'PARK.COM', a utility used to park the hard drive heads when the computer was to be moved.
-Most models also came with a word processing program developed by Leading Edge titled Leading Edge Word Processor, commonly referred to by its acronym 'LEWP'.
+Most models also came with the Leading Edge Word Processor, commonly referred to by its acronym 'LEWP'.